hymnsrepo/hymnsrepo-site/content/hymns/into-your-hands-we-commend-our-spirit.md

 To You I call and you never answer me,
 You send no comfort and I don't know why!

-You've been my guide since I was very yound,
+You've been my guide since I was very young,
 You showed the way, you brought relief;
 But now I'm lonely, nobody's by my side:
 Take heed, my Lord, listen to my prayer.